SGM HERBERT A. FRIEDMAN (Ret.)

 Because the leaflets were dropped over

 where they were immediately swept up and destroyed, Jilli leaflets are extremely rare.
 Over the course of almost 40 years I have seen just a few.
+Several military friends have helped in translating these leaflets.
+I want to give special thanks to First Lieutenant John Koh who was an Interpreter for the Army of the Republic of Korea and unselfishly volunteered to translate a number of these Korean-Language leaflets for our readers.
+He is a patriot.
 North Korea

 The genuine 1 won North Korean banknote